Sanitised/ST-android/README.md

 - Unlike Termux, app works in Private Space/Secure Folder/Secondary profiles.
 - All chats, characters, settings stay local unless you decide to export them manually and share with others.
 - Bundles SillyTavern source code without modifications.
-- Bundles Node.js with only the minimal patches required to run on Android.
+- Bundles Node.js with minimal patches required to run on Android.
 - The codebase is intentionally small and easy to review manually or with a coding agent.

-APKs are built in the pipeline and published automatically.
+- Release APKs are built in the pipeline and published through immutable releases.

 ## Changelog